liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 - *Task*: represents a task that can be assigned.

 Simply drag and drop nodes you want onto your workflow diagram.
-Each node type supports execution of scripted actions and sending notifications that use templates.
+Each node type supports execution of scripted actions and sending notifications that can use templates.
 For additional information on the nodes, refer to the [Kaleo Designer](https://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/lp-6-1-ugen06-kaleo-designer-0) section of *Using Liferay Portal*.